rasikraj01/unievent/README.md

-# UniEvent
+# Univent

-This is the api for UniEvent App.
+This is the api for Univent App.

 ## How to use the API: